linuxsoftware/ls.joyous/docs/topics/events.rst

 A recurring event has multiple occurrences repeating by a certain rule.
 See :class:`RecurringEventPage <ls.joyous.models.RecurringEventPage>`.

-The recurrence rule is somewhat based upon RFC5545 RRules.
+The recurrence rule is somewhat based upon `RFC 5545 <https://tools.ietf.org/html/rfc5545>`_.
+RRules.
 Events can occur daily, weekly, monthly, or yearly intervals, by weekday, monthday, and month.
 See :class:`Recurrence <ls.joyous.utils.recurrence.Recurrence>`.

 A RecurringEventPage can have child pages of its own which specify exceptions to the rule.
 See :ref:`CancellationPage`, :ref:`PostponementPage`, and :ref:`ExtraInfoPage` below for more details.